daovanngochoang/daovanngochoang/README.md

     - Frameworks: .NET6, ExpressJs.

 2. 📋 **Databases:**
-      - I understand and can work with many databases such as: for SQL databases are MySQL|MSSQL, NoSQL such as MongoDB, Cassandra ...
+      - MySQL|PosgreSQL, MongoDB, Cassandra ...
       - I can analyze and apply database usage based on real-life situations to answer what, where, and why questions, such as using SQL databases to design flexible database system when we don't have specific access pattern or NoSQL such as DynamoDB to scale horizontally and read rate (faster read load) with specific data access pattern or Redis for caching...

 3. 🔲 **Docker and Linux:**
-      - I can setup and config linux machine (which i use as my daily driver for 2 years) and containerize code with docker, kunebetes.
+      - I can setup and config linux machine (which i use as my daily driver for 5 years) and containerize code with docker, kunebetes...
       - Configure linux server, config distributed machines ...

 4. 🌥️ **Cloud:**
       - I have a little experience working on AWS services such as EC2, S3, Lambda, ...
       - Understand cloud tools, solutions and applying them to specific senarios.

-5. 🗣️ **Language:** I can communicate using English and I can talk to people friendly and easily so that i have no doubt with group working.
+      - Currently i'm learning GPC Cloud Architect Path in order to earn the GCP cert.

+5. 🗣️ **Language:** English.

 6. 🤖 **Machine|Deep learning:**
       - I have a fundamental understanding of machine/deep learning.